sha524/Spike_protein/README.md

 **Clustering and the distribution of mutations**

 1. pivot_wider.R
-2. Clustering.R ➡️ Figure 4, Figure 5, Figure 6 and Figure 7
+2. Clustering.R ➡️ Figure 4, Figure 5, Figure 6
-3. Mapping.R ➡️ Figure 8

 **Mutation analysis**

-1. X ➡️
+1. Cluster.R
+2. Number of mutations per sequence.R

+Country of origin.R and Mapping.R contain the scripts that were going to form the basis of the geographical distribution analysis, however, this did not occur

+## Conclusion ##
+This compendium should provide the relevant information on the scripts used for the analysis

+### Acknowlegements ###
+Creative Lab University of York, datacamp, riffomonas project and other online resources used for helping with R, git and any other applications used